mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 ```

 After saving and closing `vim`, it's time to compile our LaTeX file and create the pdf file.
-One simple command on the terminal should do all this work for us:

-`pdflatex loremipsum.tex`

 If everything worked fine, now you should be able to open the pdf file `loremipsum.pdf` that will look like this:

 ![9](https://cloud.githubusercontent.com/assets/9004719/8072630/70987320-0ecd-11e5-8dfa-8b82ec61aee5.jpg)